AdamMohsen4/fitness-ai/README.md

-# Step AI - Smart Pedometer App 👋
+# Smart(er) Pedometer App

-A modern, AI-powered step counter app built with React Native and Expo.
-Track your daily steps with a beautiful, intuitive interface.
+An "AI-powered"🙄(I know...) step counter app built with React Native and Expo.
+The thought is to have a "narrative" llm integration that retroactively (or in real-time) provides fun facts based on route coordinates.

 ## Features

-- 📱 Real-time step counting using device sensors
+- Real-time step counting using device sensors
-- 🎯 Daily goal tracking with visual progress
+- Daily goal tracking with visual progress
-- 📊 Statistics dashboard (calories, distance, time)
+- Statistics dashboard (calories, distance, time)
-- 🎨 Beautiful, modern UI with smooth animations
+- Subjectively good looking UI
-- 🏆 Goal achievement celebrations
+- Goal achievement celebrations

+## Requirements

+- Store user data and provide seemingly customized workout recommendations based on parameters like weight, acivity level, age, etc
+- Wrap feature with LLM (motivational speaker, guide, or some other fun thing)
+- Accururate data and fast retrievals
+- Offline tracking functionality and syncing when connected to network again

 ## Get started